stormbots/stormbots.github.io/content/about.md

           Wingnuts
         </h1>
         <p style="text-align: center"> <font face="Helvetica">
-        Who ARE The Wingnuts?
         Our most unique team and a true competitive advantage versus all other robotics clubs.
 This team is responsible for leading our safety culture, building and mobilization of our competition “pit”, and building field elements for robot practice.
       </td>
     </tr>